 Outside of my career, I have always been a healthy and active person.
 Some of my highlights include qualifying as a yoga teacher, completing my training in Bali and Byron Bay.
 I’m also an endurance event enthusiast, including two marathons, twelve half-marathons, one Olympic-distance triathlon and an Ironman 70.3 triathlon since 2011.

 I enjoy writing and pubic speaking (I know, whyyyyyy?).
 I’ve had the privilege of speaking at surgical conferences in Australia as well as in Europe, on Plastic Surgery topics ranging from skin cancers to hand surgery.
 In 2019, I look forward to speaking about doctors’ health and wellbeing to health professionals across Australia.

 Despite my medical background, I consider myself to be more of a creative.
 I inherited my right brain from my mum’s side of the family.
 I started ballet when I was 3 years old, and piano when I was 4, completing my licentiate diploma during medical school (I’m not sure if or when I’ll sit the fellowship exam for piano, but I’ll never say never!).
 I also enjoy art, and I’ll include some of my illustrations in my blog posts.

-My blog is a collection of my thoughts on various health, fitness & lifestyle topics that I’m interested in.
-My opinions are based on my medical training as well as life experience.
+My blog is an expression of my esoteric interests.
+I am an eco-warrior and I spend a lot of my spare time looking for ethically produced, eco-friendly products.
+My opinions on health-related topics are based on my medical training as well as life experience.
 I am passionate about health education and aim to write in a style that is easily understood by non-medical people.